Want to win more new clients? Put some extra effort into your marketing agency's SEO proposals!

 It doesn't take much time to gather a few SEO insights to include in the proposal.

-An SEO audit of the client's website to highlight important issues you can help them fix
+An SEO audit of the client's website to highlight important issues with specific web pages you can help them fix.
+A quick technical audit identifies critical issues, such as missing meta descriptions, that an SEO expert on your team remedies for quick wins.

-Quickly do a little keyword research by entering a few target keywords in a rank tracker and we'll then show where the website currently ranks and the organic search volume.
+Quickly do a little keyword research by entering a few target keywords in a rank tracking tool to find out where the website currently ranks and the organic search volume.
 Include this data in your SEO proposal, as well as insights on which keywords you plan to target.

 Create your own rank report in minutes using our Rank Tracker tool.
 Try AgencyAnalytics free for 14 days.

 Additionally, consider including keywords their competitors are ranking for in search engines, but they are not.
-A competitive analysis will add insights into what opportunities they're missing out on and highlight your agency's plan to address them.
+A competitive analysis adds insights into what opportunities they're missing out on and highlights your agency's plan to address them.

 You should also review their technical SEO by running a health checkup on your potential client's site to uncover opportunities for on-site improvements.
 Are they missing meta descriptions?
 Does their website load too slowly?
 Or are they suffering from duplicate content issues?

-Include a high-level overview of current issues, and your agency's plans to fix them.
-You can run a site audit with AgencyAnalytics' free trial.
+Include a high-level overview of their SEO KPIs and current issues, and your agency's plans to fix them.

-Here's an example of an insights page from our SEO proposal template:
+Here's an example of an insights page from the customizable SEO proposal template:

 3. Solutions & Deliverables